 In the year to date, the number of influenza notifications and hospitalisations are higher than the previous five-year average, while the number of reported deaths is lower.
-Vaccination coverage to date is highest in the $\geq$ 65 year age group (Table 1).
-The majority of notifications have been in those aged less than 10 years (Figure 5).
+Vaccination coverage to date is highest in the ≥ 65 year age group (Table 1).
+Thirty-three percent of influenza notifications have been in children under 10 years old (Figure 5).